firstbirdtech/api-docs/source/includes/_webhooks.md

 * Some events, like job application received and referral added events, are not the result of a direct API request

 Webhooks solve these problems by letting you register a URL that we will notify anytime an event happens in your account.
-When the event occurs—for example, when a job application was received, Firstbird creates an Event object.
+When the event occurs—for example, when a job application was received, Firstbird creates an event object.
 This object contains all the relevant information about what just happened, including the type of event and the data associated with that event.
-Firstbird then sends the Event object to any URLs in your account's webhooks settings via an HTTP POST request.
+Firstbird then sends the event object to any URLs in your account's webhooks settings via an HTTP(s) POST request.

 You might use webhooks as the basis to:
+* Send new e-emails to applicants on specific events
 * Forward the job application to your ATS
-* Send out
-* Make adjustments to an invoice when it's created (but before it's been paid)
-* Log an accounting entry when a transfer is paid
+* Integrate your hole hiring process with Firstbird

 ## Configuring Webhooks
-Webhooks can be configured as a company admin within the account settings.
+Webhooks can be configured as a Company Administrator within the Integration tab of the `Account Preferences`.
 For a single webhook destination you have to configure your callback URL, which can be either HTTP or HTTPS.
-You can decide yourself which of the available events should be sent to which webhook destination.
+You can decide fo yourself which of the available events should be sent to which webhook destination.

 ![webhooks settings](images/webhooks_screenshot.png)